kpetras/MEG_Chicken/README.md

 Results are saved as CSV files in the experimental/channel_results and control/channel_results directories, including metrics such as hits, false alarms, misses, and correct rejections.

-### License
+## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GNU General Public License v3.0.
+See the [LICENSE](LICENSE) file for details.

 ### Acknowledgements